Fadil-1/B2902-A-AUTOMATION/README.md

 The front “high” output of the sourcemeter serves as drain bias, while the rear “high” output serves as the gate bias.
 Red represents gate bias, yellow represents drain bias, and black represents source/ground.

 Match all wires from the breakout board to the breadboard from left to right.
-The rightmost set of wires connect a diode, the middle connects transistor_2/DEVICE_2, and the leftmost connects transistor_1/DEVICE_1.
+The rightmost set of wires connects a diode, the middle connects transistor_2/DEVICE_2, and the leftmost connects transistor_1/DEVICE_1.
 The yellow wire can be omitted (gate wire) for the diode, as it is a two-terminal device.

 ![IMG_5091 (2)](https://user-images.githubusercontent.com/89228814/185053369-c442a8e1-020c-4233-91ee-6fab4ff3ea04.JPG)